The programme was developed to present to both clinicians and researchers the most up-to-date information on hereditary breast and ovarian cancer.

 - Compare and contrast BRCA management models in countries with different health resources and priorities;

-- Identify issues and elaborate priorities for hereditary breast and ovarian cancer basic science and clinical research;
+- Identify issues and elaborate priorities for hereditary breast, ovarian and pancreas cancer basic science and clinical research;

 - Fully consider ethical issues surrounding population testing for breast and ovarian cancer risk;